Hyun3246/hyun3246.github.io/_posts/2025-02-14-[SQL First Step] 25. Database Object.md

 </figure>
 <br/>

-Schema is definded by DDL(Data Definition Language) of SQL command.
+Schema is defined by DDL(Data Definition Language) of SQL command.
 In schema, you can define databases.

 > Namespace is a container that prevents components from having a same name.
 For example, database and schema could be considered as namespaces.